yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 and the [Instructor Development Committee](https://carpentries.org/inst-dev/), the [Trainer Leadership Committee](https://github.com/carpentries/trainers/blob/main/governance.md).

+** The above definition is maybe better suited for the [Carpentries Bylaws section on Committees and Task Forces](https://docs.carpentries.org/topic_folders/governance/bylaws.html#commit`tees-and-task-forces), which perhaps perhaps a detailed definition and examples.
+But we cannot update the
+Bylaws just yet - something to be checked.**

 ### Context
 This policy defines the operational processes and the lines of communication to and from a Committee to ensure transparency, accountability and sustainability the Committee's activities.